la2050/archive/_projects/2016/conservation-pathways-environmental-education-and-careers-for-tomorrows-leaders.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  HYC’s Conservation Pathways Project will advance the Southeast Los Angeles community’s understanding of water and energy conservation by providing education regarding drought-tolerant plants, agricultural practices, irrigation basics and garden design; present practical information to the public on ways to lessen resource consumption; and connect residents to career prospects in the expanding environmental industry.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Number